IN

 Jim DeGuzman

-Jamaica DeGuzman - official kid
+Jamaica DeGuzman - official kid; VIP

 Edwin "Attorney" Chua *